oroinc/documentation/user_guide_marketing_tools/integrated/sending_email_campaign_via_dotmailer.rst

 | **Campaign Tags**                 | Enter tags for your email campaign.                                                                                                                 |
 +-----------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------+

 5. Personalization is available for two fields: **Subject Line** and **Friendly From Name**.

     It is possible to prefix the recipient’s name with the data stored in OroCRM.
 You can do this by clicking on the icon above the field (as shown in the screenshot) and selecting the personalization option that suits you best from the dropdown menu.

     .. image:: ../../img/dotmailer_email_campaign/dotmailer_create_campaign-crop_highlights.jpg
+       :alt: An example of selecting personalization options in dotmailer

 6. Click **Save and Continue** when you are done.
 You will be redirected to the **Test and Proof Your Email** page.

 7. On the **Test and Proof Your Email** page, it is possible to choose contacts to send a text version of your email to the selected email addresses.

     Click **Test Send** when you have chosen your contacts.
 You should have a copy of the email delivered to the specified email address.